 Classic Homemade Eggnog

-Creamy, rich, and spiced traditional eggnog perfect for the holidays.
+Creamy, rich eggnog with a hint of nutmeg and vanilla, perfect for the holidays.

 15 mins